 - Irregular or absent menstrual periods

-Men with Cushing syndrome may experience:
+Signs and symptoms men with Cushing syndrome may experience

 - Decreased libido

 - Decreased fertility